yana-yelnikova/Layered-Recommender-System/README.md

 This project showcases a **real-world, multi-layered recommender system** developed during my internship at **[webeet.io](https://www.webeet.io/)**.

-This project is an AI-driven recommender system designed to simplify the complex process of choosing a district to live in Berlin.
-By leveraging a multi-layered analytical approach, the system translates any user query—from "quiet and family-friendly" to "vibrant nightlife and good transport"—into a personalized, ranked list of suitable districts.
+The system is designed to translate any natural language query (e.g., "a safe area with good transport") into a personalized, ranked list of suitable districts.

+My responsibility was to design and build the **fundamental data platform and analytical engine** that makes this translation possible.
+I engineered the four core components that power the recommender:
+1.  **ETL Pipelines** to source and process raw data.
+2. An **Optimized Database Schema** to aggregate analytical features.
+3. The **Core Tag Taxonomy**, which serves as the central "dictionary" for the entire system.
+4. A **Data-Driven Tagging Logic** to objectively score and label each district (e.g., assigning `#public_transport_hub` or `#low_crime_rate`).

+This taxonomy is the key: it allows the recommender engine (developed by another team) to map a user's abstract query ("safe") to my concrete, data-driven tags (`#low_crime_rate`).
+It also allows the front-end to display my tag descriptions as tooltips, making the logic transparent to the end-user.

-This repository serves as a portfolio piece, showcasing the data engineering pipelines and core analytical logic that I was responsible for developing.
+This repository serves as a portfolio piece, showcasing the data engineering pipelines, database architecture, and core analytical logic I developed.

 ---
+## Technologies Used

+* **Languages**: Python, SQL (PostgreSQL)
+* **Libraries**: Pandas, GeoPandas, SQLAlchemy, NumPy
+* **Database**: PostgreSQL with PostGIS extension
+* **Development Environment**: Jupyter Notebook

+---
 ## My Key Contributions

-My work focused on four foundational parts of the project: building data pipelines, designing the analytical database schema, creating the tag taxonomy, and developing the tagging logic.
+My work focused on four foundational components of the analytical engine.
+I was responsible for:

+* **End-to-End ETL Pipelines:** Engineering complete ETL pipelines for diverse data sources (JSON APIs, OpenStreetMap).
+* **Database Schema Design:** Designing and implementing the core analytical tables (`attributes`, `features`, `labels`) to optimize query performance.
+* **Core Tag Taxonomy:** Developing the central "dictionary" for the recommender, defining the logic, data sources, and user-facing descriptions for every tag.
+* **Analytical Tagging Logic:** Authoring and automating the complex models (hierarchical, composite) that score districts and assign the final tags.

+---

 ### 1. Data Engineering: ETL Pipelines & Feature Engineering